Saint-Germain l'Auxerrois: Ambulatory

+Chapels

-The Chapel of the Virgin
+Chapel of the Virgin

-The Chapel of the Virgin, usually located in the east end of a cathedral, is found at Saint-Germain l'Auxerrois near the entrance of the church on the south collateral aisle.
-It was created by combining four earlier chapel at the end of the 13th century, then restored in the 19th century.
+The Chapel of the Virgin, usually located in the east end of a cathedral, is found near the entrance of the church on the south collateral aisle.
+The choir and the first bay of the chapel date from the 14th century.
+It was created by combining four earlier chapels, then restored in the 19th century.
 It was originally used exclusively by the cannons of the cathedral chapter, but in the 15th century the cannons moved to the choir and the chapel was opened to the entire congregation.

-The chapel is decorated with very elaborate sculpture combined with a with a group of paintings by the 19th century artist Eugene Amaury-Duval (1808–1185), especially the fresco painting "The Crowning of the Virgin".
-His works were created in a style close to that of the Pre-Raphaelite movement in the 14th century, especially the work of Fra Angelico, with a great simplicity of composition and elegance.
-Amaury-Duval's His paintings are distinguished from the Pre-Raphaelites by their more sculptural figures.
+The chapel is decorated with very elaborate sculpture combined with a group of paintings by the 19th century artist Eugene Amaury-Duval (1808–1885), such as the fresco painting "The Crowning of the Virgin".
+His works were created in a style close to that of the Pre-Raphaelite movement and the 14th century, especially the work of Fra Angelico, with a great simplicity of composition and elegance.
+Amaury-Duval's paintings are distinguished from the Pre-Raphaelites by their more sculptural figures.

-The oldest work on display in the chapel is a statue of the patron saint of the church, Saint Germain of Auxerre, dating from 13rh century.
-Nearby is a statue of Saint Mary the Egyptian, from the end of the 15th or beginning of the 16th century.
+The oldest work on display in the chapel is a statue of the patron saint of the church, Saint Germain of Auxerre, dating from the 13th century.
+Nearby is a statue of Saint Mary of Egypt, from the end of the 15th or beginning of the 16th century.
 The figure depicts her clothed only with her long hair, and holding three loaves of bread, which, according to her legend, allowed her to live for sixty years in the Egyptian desert.

-The Chapel of the Tomb
+Chapel of the Tomb

-The Chapel of the Tomb (or Chapel of Calvary), along the disambulatory behind the altar at the east end of the church, is one of the oldest in the church.
+The Chapel of the Tomb (or Chapel of Calvary) is one of the oldest in the church.
 It was created in 1505 by a merchant of drapery named Tronson.
 He also donated money for ornament of the exterior, sculpture slices of fish, or "Trocons", a pun on his name.
 It became the chapel of the Guild of Drapers, which held special masses and events in the chapel.
 During the 1831 riots, the chapel was badly damaged, the tombs pillaged and the stained glass smashed.
-It was restored in the Neo-Gotnic style beginning in 1840, with new stained glass by Etienne Thevenot (1840), modelled after the windows of the Sainte-Chapelle in Paris, with scenes depicting the life of Christ.
+It was restored in the neo-Gothic style beginning in 1840, with new stained glass by Etienne Thevenot (1840), modelled after the windows of the Sainte-Chapelle in Paris, with scenes depicting the life of Christ.
 The altar dates to the 1840, and is in the Louis XIV style, carved of the stone of Conflans.
-The origin of the statue of Christ below the altar in the chapel is of uncertain origin, likely from the 16th century.
+The statue of Christ below the altar in the chapel is of uncertain origin, likely from the 16th century.